Kingswood Estate: 21st century

 A £20 million renovation of flats across the estate was announced to commence in March 2002.
 The works included improvements to communal outdoor spaces, refurbishment of internal and external fittings to flats, and improved security measures.
 Consultation on later works, including external wall insulation (EWI), initially raised concerns amongst residents over the cost of such upgrades and nature of the EWI.
 However, the subsequent refurbishment and EWI was the winning recipient of the Insulated Render and Cladding Association’s 2024 award.

 In 2024 Historic England awarded funding toward research of the working class history of Kingswood Estate as part of their Everyday Heritage project.

 Amenities

-Kingswood Estate was built to include various amenities including schools, play areas, and a bijou shopping parade.
+Kingswood Estate was built to incorporate various amenities including schools, play areas, and a bijou shopping parade.
 The estate also benefits from nearby transport links such as Gipsy Hill station, local public spaces including Dulwich and Sydenham Hill woods, Crystal Palace Park, and is within walking distance of the Crystal Palace Triangle.